 Great Wolf Lodge Logo

-The Great Wolf Lodge logo and brand changed after Blackstone Group acquired a stake in the company.
-One key change was the update to the logo’s color palette: the red border of the square was replaced with a dark blue one.
-This step emphasized the professionalism and seriousness of the brand, which is particularly important in the context of its new owners.
+The Great Wolf Lodge logo and brand changed after the Blackstone Group acquired a stake in the company.
+One key change was an update to the logo’s color palette: the square’s red border was replaced with a dark blue one.
+This step emphasized the brand’s professionalism and seriousness, which is particularly important given its new owners.

 The size of the brand name on the emblem was reduced, creating more pronounced spacing from the edges of the square.
 This design choice added a modern touch to the logo and symbolized room for future growth and expansion of the company.
-This change reflects confidence that the current successes are just the beginning, and the brand will continue to evolve and strengthen its position in the market.
+This change reflects confidence that the current successes are just the beginning, and the brand will continue to evolve and strengthen its market position.

 All the letters of the name are capitalized and uniform in size, indicating a consistent standard across all the network’s locations.
 This decision communicates that customers can expect the same high level of service in any of the brand’s hotels.

 Particular attention is drawn to the wolf paw symbol, now rendered dark maroon.
 This symbol has become iconic for the brand, representing the quality of service and unique atmosphere that Great Wolf Lodge offers its guests.
-The entire composition of the emblem, from the clean lines to the symbolism, highlights the brand’s commitment to remaining a leader in the family vacation industry, creating unforgettable experiences for its guests.
+The emblem’s composition, from its clean lines to its symbolism, highlights the brand’s commitment to staying a leader in the family-vacation industry and to creating unforgettable experiences for its guests.